aptos-labs/aptos-core/developer-docs-site/docs/index.md

     <div class="d-flex w-100 justify-content-between">
       <h4 class="mb-1">List group item heading 2</h4>
     </div>
-    <small class="text-muted">And some muted small print.
+    <small>And some muted small print.
 This one with multiple lines.
 More lines and more lines and more lines.</small>
   </a>
   <a href="#" class="list-group-item list-group-item-action">
     <div class="d-flex w-100 justify-content-between">